Microwave Caramel Sauce

 So, when it comes to coffee, Starbucks and every other fancy coffee place have two different things going on – syrups and sauces.

 The syrups are the generally clear or light brown liquids that you see in large bottles with pumps on top.
 These pumps of flavor are the backbone of all of the flavored drinks.
-I have a homemade caramel syrup for coffee recipe that I love.
+I have a caramel coffee syrup recipe that I love.

 If you watch closely, these pumps of flavor are usually the first thing the barista will add to your cup after you order.